spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/04-eks.md

 The following prerequisites must be met before deploying an EKS workload cluster:

 * You must have an active AWS cloud account with all the permissions listed below in the "AWS Cloud Account Permissions" section.
-* You must register your AWS cloud account in Spectro Cloud as described in the "Creating an AWS Cloud account" section below.
+* You must register your AWS cloud account in Palette as described in the "Creating an AWS Cloud account" section below.
-* You should have an Infrastructure cluster profile created in Spectro Cloud for EKS.
+* You should have an Infrastructure cluster profile created in Palette for EKS.
 * Sufficient capacity in the desired AWS region should exist for the creation of the following resources:
   - vCPU
   - VPC